 While surveys can be a good first step to learn more about the different types of travelers representing your company, to truly understand their needs and the barriers they may face, it’s better to speak with them directly.
 Whether conducted in a small group setting or one-on-one, having conversations with travelers who represent a mix of backgrounds can help expose you to views and pain points you had never thought of before.

-When identifying which travelers to speak to, don’t only look at it from the lens of race or gender.
+When identifying which travelers to speak to, don’t only look at it from the lens of race or gender, like focusing exclusively on non-binary inclusion.
 Age, sexual identity, physical needs, neurodiversity, and family status can all shape a person’s travel experience and what they value in a program.

 Of course, you must tread carefully when it comes to an employee’s background, so connect with the HR team about how to broach these sensitive issues.
 Find out what questions you can and cannot ask to avoid violating privacy rules and unintentionally offending employees.